 Though since the TES universe uses reincarnation if you haven't pledged your soul to a daedric lord, and an afterlife of sorts if you did, death is also only a temporary inconvenience to you, too.

 In Sly 2: Band Of Thieves, the Contessa says this about herself while pressing Sly to give her the MacGuffin.
 Sly points out that saying that makes her only less trustworthy.

-In the second Knights of the Old Republic there is Kreia.
+In the Knights of the Old Republic II: The Sith Lords there is Kreia.
 She insists that the Dark and Light Side are merely manners of perceiving the Force and that a true master walks a balance of the two.
 Much like Jolee, however, she too leans more heavily towards one school of thought: The Sith.
 She constantly urges the player to allow suffering to continue as it will help the survivors become stronger.
 In the end she returns to her Sith origins and becomes the final Big Bad.

 Kreia is True Neutral.
 Just take a look.
 While she doesn't approve of a Light Side PC going around and helping out every beggar and kitten she equally disapproves of a Dark Side PC going around and killing random people For the Evulz.
 If the PC decides to take the Dark Side route with the Jedi masters (read: kill them all) she'll give you a Reason You Suck Speech, as seen here She is a mastermanipulator and approves of the PC being one as well.

 In The King of FightersMaximum Impact 2, Big Bad Jivatma invokes this trope in the Pre-Final Battle one-liner if you fight him with Kim Kaphwan: